-The online doctor of computer science degree at CTU progresses from coursework, to research, to dissertation.
-Coursework offered by this online computer science doctorate includes current topics in computer science and information systems, futuring and innovation, principles of research methods and design, qualitative research methods, and quantitative research methods.
+The online doctor of computer science degree at CTU progresses from coursework to research, to dissertation.
+The coursework offered by this online computer science doctorate includes current topics in computer science and information systems, future and innovation, principles of research methods and design, qualitative research methods, and quantitative research methods.

 - Tuition: $59,800